Isa Melikov: Biography

 He was born in 1980, October 21 in Baku.
-The parents of future composer were teaching him love for music from the very early years of his life.
+The parents of the future composer taught him love for music from a very early years of his life.
 Even as a child Isa knew by heart the lyrics of many international hits and by the age of 6 he already was trying to perform them on the piano.
 In 1987, he went to the secondary school #189 in Baku.
 In 1990 he became a student of the Baku musical school #1 named after Vagif Mustafazade.

 In 1995 he entered the Musical College named after Asaf Zeynalli.
 Afterwards, in 1997 he entered the Azerbaijan State University of Culture and Arts, and graduated with honors in the specialty in 2001: the conductor of the orchestra of folk musical instruments.
-In 2003, he got the Master of Arts degree.
+In 2003, he got a Master of Arts degree.

-Starting from 2002, top introduce a new music genre R & B to Azerbaijani market, he started working on it.
-In 2003, for the first time in Azerbaijan, he wrote a song in R & B style named "Qəm Otaği" for the singer Elnara, and by this aimed to popularize the genre of R & B in Azerbaijan.
+Starting from 2002, he introduced a new music genre R & B to Azerbaijani market, he started working on it.
+In 2003, for the first time in Azerbaijan, he wrote a song in R & B style named "Qəm Otağı" for the singer Elnara, and by this aimed to popularize the genre of R & B in Azerbaijan.

 In 2004 he became a member of the British Academy of Composers and songwriters.

 In 2005, for the first time he synthesized Azerbaijani folklore (mugham) music with R & B style in song "Uçduq", performed by singer Zamig.

-Since 2006 becomes a dissertator at Baku Music Academy named after Uzeyir Hajibeyov.
+Since 2006 he became a dissertator at Baku Music Academy named after Uzeyir Hajibeyov.

 In 2006 he became a musical producer of the largest Azerbaijani television project in a reality show format called "Academy".

 In 2008, he participated in Berlinale Talent Campus holding in the frame of 58th Berlin Film Festival, where he met and received a master class from two time "Oscar" winner composer Gustavo Santaolalla.

 In 2008, he established the production center "Baku Music Factory", and became its general producer.

 The first project of BMF production center wins third place at Eurovision Song Contest 2009 with the participation of the singer Aysel, under the management of Isa Melikov.

 In 2009, he created Azerbaijan's first official digital publishing and record label "BMF Records".

 In 2011, BMF Records project wins Eurovision Song Contest 2011 with the participation of Nigar Jamal featuring Eldar Gasimov took with «Running Scared» song.